fchorney/RPiLiquidCrystal/README.txt

 RPiLiquidCrystal
 ================

 A port of the Arduino LiquidCrystal library  to Python for use with the Raspberry Pi.
+Based on code from https://github.com/adafruit/LiquidCrystal

 Typical usage often looks like this::

     #!/usr/bin/env python